minostro/minostro.github.io/_posts/2016-09-17-stack-vs-heap.markdown

 value: 7
 {% endhighlight %}

-Nowadays, In modern programming languages (Java, Ruby, among others), the practice of allocating memory is not allowed anymore and it is called unsafe for a reason.
+Nowadays, In modern programming languages (Java, Ruby, Rust, Erlang, among others), the practice of allocating memory is not allowed anymore and it is called unsafe for a reason.
+This mean that the language somehow makes sure to reclaim any memory region that contains values that are not used (unreachable) anymore.
 You might think about the problems that can occur if you try to access a value that was already deleted (freed up) from the memory.

 Open Questions
 ------